sp872-Sarang/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+<br> After testing sketch 2 and 4, I found that the sketch 4 is more easy to prototype and effective.
+The rigid frame has to be adjusted constantly when the leaf was moved accidently by wind, people, and etc. While for sketch 4, the sensor will always be fixed under the leaf and it does not require me to adjust the sensor.
+Although the weight of the sensor bends the leaf down a little, the stem seemed to be able to sustain the sensor and wire.
+<br> I attached a video to illustrate what it looks like, how it works and how you can interact with the device [here](https://drive.google.com/file/d/10Rti2RltEFFOkaKg-hyWxZQOQ-2vyp68/view?usp=sharing).